 It will affect your credit rating

-A Scottish Trust Deed will affect your credit rating.
+A Scottish Trust Deed will affect your credit rating for up to six years.
 There is unfortunately no way to avoid this, although it is likely your credit record is already being affected if you have missed payments on your debts.
-Once the plan is complete your credit rating will start to improve.
+Once the six year period is complete your credit rating will start to improve.